 Includes eligibility criteria and partner commitments, which are required in order for your product to qualify for the ENERGY STAR label.

-There are currently no specifications under development.
+There are no new versions currently in development.

 Applying for the ENERGY STAR

 If your product meets our criteria, then apply for an ENERGY STAR label.

 To qualify a new product, contact an EPA-recognized Certification Body (CB) to have the product's performance certified.
 A list of EPA-recognized CBs, as well as an overview of EPA's third-party certification procedures, is available at www.energystar.gov/3rdpartycert.

 ENERGY STAR and Connected Water Heaters

 EPA is evaluating the market benefit of connected water heaters and whether it would be useful to include optional connected criteria in the Residential Water Heaters specification in the near future.
 Click here to learn more about a stakeholder discussion that EPA hosted in conjunction with the 2018 ACEEE Hot Water Forum.